What does a refuge chamber contain, and why are they required?

 In emergencies, when evacuation is no longer safe or practical, the emergency refuge is designed to provide a safe and secure ‘go-to’ area for personnel to gather and await extraction.

 Government regulations across many parts of the world have incorporated refuge chambers as a critical component of site planning.
 However, chamber installation is just the beginning.
-Beyond chamber placement, training is a critical aspect of a site’s ERP.
-If employees understand and are familiar with when, and how to accurately use a chamber, the chances of survival are significantly improved.
+Beyond chamber placement, training is a crucial aspect of a site’s ERP.
+If employees understand and are familiar with when and how to accurately use a chamber, the chances of survival are significantly improved.

 Every site is different – whether it is an underground mine, petrochemical facility or transport tunnel; and this affects the style of refuge chamber required.
 MineARC Systems specialise in designing and custom building refuge chambers for the safe retreat of personnel.

-Safety drives productivity; it involves a collective effort but must be led by management.
+Safety drives productivity; it involves a collective effort, but management must be the lead.
 A management-led program to enhance workplace OH&S instils a positive and well-respected safety culture within the organisation.